-Chief resident about the first IT-Park in Moldova: „Digital Park could compete with Manhattan offices”
+Chief resident about the new IT-Park in Moldova: „Digital Park could compete with Manhattan offices”

 This is my very first interview in English.
 In the near future, I’m planning to open an English version of the website.
 But for now, I’ll post it on my timeline, as a reminder of a new beginning.